Our Kids Program is a great way to introduce children in Karate-do Jutsu. Ages 6 to 10

 It’s important to teach kids life skills that they can carry with them for years to come.
-Karate Jitsu has many benefits for people of all ages, especially kids.
-Children who take Karate Jitsu can help them learn to handle bullying, teaches healthy fitness habits, encourages discipline to help develop good study habits, and teaches kids respect and non-violent conflict resolution.
+Karate Jutsu has many benefits for people of all ages, especially kids.
+Children who take Karate Jutsu can help them learn to handle bullying, teaches healthy fitness habits, encourages discipline to help develop good study habits, and teaches kids respect and non-violent conflict resolution.

 Karate classes aren't designed to turn your child into a mini fighting machine.
 Instead, practices build self-confidence, respect and pride.